-So in addition to enjoying a margarita on the beach and whiling the days away by the pool, make sure to add these activities to your list to have that classic Costa Rica trip.
+So in addition to enjoying a margarita on the beach, make sure to add these activities to your list to have that classic Costa Rica trip.
 The ones that make everyone say, “I loved Costa Rica, it was amazing and I want to go back!”

 See a sloth in the wild

-The experience of seeing these cute and fuzzy creatures in the wild is unlike any other.
-First, they’re hard to spot since they camouflage insanely well and well, they’re so darn adorable!
+Seeing these cute and fuzzy creatures in the wild is a special experience.
+People love sloths because of their funny face and slow lifestyle.
+And because they’re so darn adorable!
 With a silly grin plastered to their face, a miniature bear-like appearance and very sloooow movements, sloths are probably one of the animals people want to see in Costa Rica the most.

 Watch the sunset on the beach

-Sunsets in Costa Rica are spectacular – I’ve heard many times from travelers that Costa Rica sunsets are their favorite.
+Sunsets in Costa Rica are spectacular.
 Though sunsets on the mountainside are equally as beautifully, I absolutely love sunsets on the beach.
 They’re always different and remarkably vibrant, not to mention the reflections of the color on the water and sand are incredible!

 There’s nothing like ending the day watching nature say goodnight by painting the sky with brilliant golds, oranges, reds and pinks.

 Fly over the forest on a canopy tour

-Want to see Costa Rica from a bird’s eye view?
-Go ziplining!
-Famous for their canopy tours, Costa Rica’s ziplining is a unique experience since there are so many in the country.
+If you’re looking for a fun adventure, go ziplining!
+Famous for their canopy tours, Costa Rica’s ziplining is a unique experience.
 You can zipline over rivers and waterfalls and through trees, but most people love the rain & cloud forest canopy tours.